aurimasplaga/Aurimas_Plaga_Portfolio-Projects/README.md

 # Table of Contents

 This repository serves as a platform to showcase my skills, share ongoing projects, and track my progress in the fields of Data Analytics and Data Science.
 While the portfolio is still a work in progress, it will include projects that demonstrate my ability to analyze and visualize data using SQL, Python, and Power BI.
 As I continue to develop my expertise in these areas, this repository will evolve to include more complex and impactful analyses, with the goal of illustrating my hands-on experience and growth in the data-driven world.
+Please follow the links to projects that are already completed.

 * [About](https://github.com/aurimasplaga/Aurimas_Plaga_Portfolio-Projects?tab=readme-ov-file#about)
 * [Portfolio Projects](https://github.com/aurimasplaga/Aurimas_Plaga_Portfolio-Projects?tab=readme-ov-file#portfolio-projects)